nadrane/blog/source/_posts/build-your-own-regex.md

 }
 ```

-The one thing I like about this approach is that the boolean OR makes it explicitly clear that there are two cases, either of which may be true.
+The one thing I like about this latter approach is that the boolean OR makes it explicitly clear that there are two cases, either of which may be true.

 ## The * Character